chloeandisabel/happi/README.md

 The only Happi application configuration option is `:api` which specifies the module that implements the basic HTTP `get`, `post`, `delete`, etc. commands.
 This allows the tests to use a mock API.
-Normally you won't have to change this value.
+Normally you won't have to change this value, and the default value is defined in `mix.exs`.

 ## To Do

-- Have a way to limit what `Happi.{list,get,etc.}` methods are available for each `Happi.Heroku.*` type
 - More endpoints
 - Handle 206 Partial Content responses
 - Handle ranges (name, order, max, etc.) in get requests